Lost (Linkin Park song)

+The song was included in the setlist for the band's From Zero World Tour in 2024 and 2025.

 Background

-The song was initially recorded in 2002 when Linkin Park was recording material for their second studio album, Meteora (2003).
+The song was initially recorded in 2002 to be featured on Linkin Park's second studio album, Meteora (2003).
+It had been fully formed at the time, mixed and mastered along with the other songs on the album, but held from the album's tracklist and shelved because the band considered "Lost" to be too similar to "Numb".
 After the band hinted at releasing material in the second half of January 2023 by teasing countdowns and scavenger hunts on their website, the song was officially released on February 10, 2023, in promotion of the band's 20th anniversary re-release of Meteora.

 Mike Shinoda wrote, "Finding 'Lost' was like finding a favorite photo you had forgotten you'd taken, like it was waiting for the right moment to reveal itself".
-According to Shinoda, fans had been asking for songs containing the late lead vocalist Chester Bennington's voice for years, and stated that "Lost" is one of more unreleased tracks featuring Bennington's vocals to be included on the 20th anniversary edition of Meteora.
+According to Shinoda, fans had been asking for songs containing the late lead vocalist Chester Bennington's voice for years, and stated that "Lost" is one of multiple unreleased tracks featuring Bennington's vocals to be included on the 20th anniversary edition of Meteora.

 Composition

-"Lost" has been described as a nu metal song with electronic elements.
+"Lost" has been described as nu metal and a hard rock song with electronic elements.
 It was noted that "Lost" is sonically similar to "Breaking the Habit" and "Numb".
+Jason Lipshutz of Billboard described the song as a "haunting hard rock anthem" and retrospectively commented that it is "classic Linkin Park, an electro-rock anthem buoyed by Chester Bennington’s singular voice."

 Music video

 The band released an anime-inspired AI-generated video for the song on February 10, 2023.
-It features clips from the Live In Texas performance, The Making Of Meteora documentary, the "New Divide", "Somewhere I Belong", and "Breaking the Habit" music videos, and Maciej Kuciara and pplpleasr's animation "White Rabbit".
+It features clips from the Live in Texas performance, The Making of Meteora documentary, the "New Divide", "Somewhere I Belong", "Breaking the Habit", and Mike Shinoda's "Fine" music videos, and Maciej Kuciara and pplpleasr's animation "White Rabbit".
 It was created by producers and animators Maciej Kuciara and pplpleasr.
+It was nominated for Best Rock Video at the 2023 MTV Video Music Awards.

+Live performances

+Following a lengthy hiatus after Bennington's death in 2017, Linkin Park reformed with new members Emily Armstrong and Colin Brittain, and announced their comeback with the new members and new album From Zero (2024) through a livestreamed concert at Warner Bros.
+Studios Burbank on September 5, 2024.
+A brief piano version of "Lost" was performed during the concert, with Armstrong in lead vocals, marking the song's live debut in any capacity.
+On January 31, 2025, in Mexico City, the whole band performed the full version of the song (with first verse and chorus performed acoustically, with Mike on keyboard and Emily on vocals, before the rest of the band joined in before the second verse).